Tweenies: DVDs and videos

 A variety of Tweenies episodes were released on VHS and DVD from 1999 up to 2008, featuring themed compilations and special episodes.
-These were released by BBC Worldwide.
-Some releases include Ready to Play with the Tweenies (1999), Tweenies: Night-Time Magic (2003), and Tweenies - Let's all Make Music (2004).
+These were released by BBC Video (latterly through BBC Children's DVD).
+Some notable releases include Ready to Play with the Tweenies (1999), Animal Friends (2000), Colours Are Magic (2001), It's Messy Time (2002), Night-Time Magic (2003), Jungle Adventure (2004), Fizz (2005), The Ultimate Christmas Collection (2006), Practical Jokes And Other Stories (2007) and Messy Time Magic (2008).

 Many of the home releases were dubbed into other languages and released abroad.
 In addition, several of the Tweenies videos were produced in special versions for retailers with additional footage (for example, the "Party Games, Laughs & Giggles" video distributed at Marks & Spencer stores carried two additional segments, adding ten minutes to the video's running time).
 Many of the above videos were also released on DVD under different names.
 In 2010, iTunes released a Best of Tweenies Volume 1 which consisted of the first six episodes of the first series.
 All of the Tweenies music releases were made available in retailers via cassette and CD.